Battle of Edson's Ridge: Troop movement

 On 28 August 600 of Kawaguchi's troops were loaded onto the destroyers Asagiri, Amagiri, Yūgiri, and Shirakumo, designated Destroyer Division 20 (DD20).
-Because of a shortage of fuel, DD20 could not make the entire round trip to Guadalcanal at high speed in one night, and had to start the trip earlier in the day so that they could complete the trip by the next morning at a slower speed which conserved fuel.
+Because of a shortage of fuel, DD20 could not make the entire round trip to Guadalcanal at high speed in one night and had to start the trip earlier in the day so that they could complete the trip by the next morning at a slower speed which conserved fuel.
 At 18:05 that day, 11 U.S. dive bombers from VMSB-232, under the command of Lt.
 Col. Richard Mangrum, flew from Henderson Field and located and attacked DD20 about 70 mi north of Guadalcanal, sinking Asagiri and heavily damaging Yugiri and Shirakumo.
 Amagiri took Shirakumo in tow and the three destroyers returned to the Shortlands without completing their mission.
 The attack on DD20 killed 62 of Kawaguchi's soldiers and 94 crew members.

-Subsequent "Express" runs were more successful.
+Subsequent "Tokyo Express" runs were more successful.
 Between 29 August and 4 September, various Japanese light cruisers, destroyers, and patrol boats were able to land almost 5,000 troops at Taivu Point, including all of the 35th Infantry Brigade, one battalion of the Aoba Regiment, and the rest of Ichiki's regiment.
-General Kawaguchi, who landed at Taivu Point on 31 August Express run, was placed in command of all the Japanese troops on Guadalcanal.
+General Kawaguchi, who landed at Taivu Point on 31 August, was placed in command of all the Japanese troops on Guadalcanal.

-On the night of 4/5 September, as three of the Express destroyers—Yūdachi, Hatsuyuki, and Murakumo—prepared to shell Henderson Field after landing their troops, they detected and sank two U.S. ships in the vicinity, the small, old destroyer transports (called "APDs" by the U.S. Marines) USS Little and Gregory that were used to shuttle Allied troops around the Guadalcanal/Tulagi area.
+On the night of 4/5 September, as three of the destroyers—Yūdachi, Hatsuyuki, and Murakumo—prepared to shell Henderson Field after landing their troops, they detected and sank two U.S. ships in the vicinity, the small, old destroyer transports (called "APDs" by the U.S. Marines) USS Little and Gregory that were used to shuttle Allied troops around the Guadalcanal/Tulagi area.